bologer/anycomment.io/readme.txt

 > We record information about only when social network allows us to have it.

 == Changelog ==

+= 0.0.32 – 16.07.2018
+* Fixed problem with array syntax support on PHP version 5.5, #49
+* Fixed possible XSS in the comment

 = 0.0.32 – 10.07.2018 =
 * Enh - introducing comment likes, #35